 Checking configurations before assessment

-Tip: This preflight phase will take several minutes, but it reduces your chances of waiting until the end of the assessment to find incomplete or inaccurate results.
+Before beginning a security assessment, XBOW runs a configuration check to validate that your environment is ready for testing.
+This preflight phase will take several minutes, but it reduces your chances of waiting until the end of the assessment to find incomplete or inaccurate results.

 What happens during checking